When once you have tasted flight, you will forever

 --Leonardo da Vinci

-While I am not learning to fly or exploring various far-flung parts of this delightful orb we ride on I have the the privilege of helping others solve interesting techonolgy problems.
-I also wrote a silly little URL shortener, called uber.hk, some tools to help manage your BlackBerry, track your finances, visualize data, and share your pictures.
+When I am not flying little airplanes or exploring various far-flung parts of this delightful orb we ride on I have the the privilege of helping others solve interesting techonolgy problems.
+In my spare time I also wrote a silly little URL shortener, called uber.hk, some tools to help manage your BlackBerry, track your finances, visualize data, and share your pictures.

 Outside of technology I enjoy travel, which is one of the reasons I enjoy aviation.
-At last count I have visited 4 continents, 39 airports, 4 countries and if Google Latitude is to be believed (cross checked with my United Frequent Flyer program, it seems believable) I have travelled almost 105,000 miles in the last few years.
+At last count I have visited 4 continents, 43 airports, and 4 countries in the last few years.
 At some point I think it would be neat to own a plane, though being a member of the Williamson Flying Club does make it easy to reap the benifits without quite as much of the cost.